- Repave 3.8 miles of Interstate 84 from MP 84.3 (near the Union Pacific railroad overcrossing) to MP 88.1 (Fifteenmile

 Keep Yourself Informed

-Sign up for email alerts or receive weekly updates once construction begins in 2015.
+Sign up for email alerts or receive weekly updates once construction begins.
 You will be asked to set up an account, which is free and simple.
 The email address you provide will only be used for this project.
 Simply click here to sign up.

 Why is this project needed?